hyperledger/fabric-sdk-java/README.md

 Alternatively, <code> mvn dependency:analyze-report </code> will produce a report in HTML format in target directory listing all the dependencies in a more readable format.

 ## Using the SDK
-The SDK test cases use a chaincode in the SDK source tree.
-Set the `GOPATH` environment variable to _&lt;fullpath to your sdk directory&gt;/src/test/fixture_
+The SDK's test cases uses chaincode in the SDK's source tree: `/src/test/fixture`

 The sdk jar is in `target/fabric-sdk-java-1.0-SNAPSHOT.jar` and you will need the additional dependencies listed above.
 When the SDK is published to `Maven` you will be able to simply include it in a your application's `pom.xml`.